wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/4-plan-for-viva-connections-dashboard-feed-and-resources.md

 below as a start:
 :::image type="content" source="../media/vc-scenario-priority-matrix.png" alt-text="Diagram of the quadrant matrix to identify the priorities of scenarios in the categories of: quick wins, business transformation, first success, and Save for later." :::

-Within the Dashboard, you will have the opportunity to incorporate three types of cards:
+Within the Dashboard, you'll have the opportunity to incorporate three types of cards:

 - **Out of box cards**, which are already included in the Dashboard